 The Ethnologisches Museum (Ethnological Museum) evolved from the collections of the royal cabinets of art and since its foundation in 1873 has become one of the largest and most significant collections of its kind worldwide.

-The museum’s holdings comprise ca. 500,000 ethnographic, archaeological and historico-cultural objects from Africa, Asia, America, Australia and the South Seas.
-They are complemented by an ethnomusicological archive of 140,000 sound recordings, 285,000 photographs, 20,000 films and 200,000 pages of written documents.
-Many of its collections are among the most comprehensive and valuable in existence today.
+The museum's holdings comprise approximately 500,000 ethnographic, archaeological and historico-cultural objects from Africa, Asia, America and Oceania.
+They are complemented by some 500,000 media (ethonological photographs, films, audio recordings) and about 200,000 pages of written documents.
+Many of its collections are among the most extensive and valuable in existence.

 Due to preparations for the transfer to the Humboldt Forum, the Berlin-Dahlem site of the Museum für Asiatische Kunst and the Ethnologisches Museum has been closed since 9 January 2017.
 From late summer 2021, the Humboldt Forum will host permanent exhibitions from a range of partner institutions, including the collection display of the Ethnologisches Museum.

 The first objects from overseas came to the Prussian-Brandenburg cabinet of art at the Berlin palace through trade connections.
 The collection first began to be systematically organised in 1794 when the librarian and preacher Jean Henry was appointed custodian, later becoming the director of the "Royal Cabinet of Antiquities, Coins and Art".
 In 1829, the historian and former captain Leopold Freiherr von Ledebur took over the management of the royal art cabinets.
 He expanded the ethnological holdings considerably through the purchase of entire collections.